ermertP/ermertP/README.md

-- 👋 Hi, I’m Phoebe
+- Hey there!
+I'm Phoebe!
-- 👀 I’m interested in software engineering, mountain biking, cooking, video games, and learning new things!
+- I’m interested in software engineering, mountain biking, cooking, video games, solving problems, and learning new things!
-- 🌱 I’m currently learning Python
+- I’m currently learning Python, Java, Data Structures, and Assembly Language.
-- 💞️ I’m looking to collaborate on any type of project!
+- I’m currently looking to collaborate on any type of project!
 - 📫 Contact me at phoebeermert@gmail.com

 <!---